 Enquire About This Tour Code SESH Singapore to Ho Chi Minh City

-Duration: 22 Days Route: Singapore to Ho Chi Minh City Style: Adventure Tours Price: US$1,799.00
+Duration: 22 Days Route: Singapore to Ho Chi Minh City Style: Adventure Tours Price: TBA

 From the tightly packed skyscrapers of Singapore to the expansive tea plantations of the Cameron Highlands, the idyllic white-sand beaches and islands of Thailand and the glittering temples of Cambodia, this classic tour offers a fascinating insight into the diverse cultures and landscapes of South East Asia.
 Check out the hottest shopping areas of Singapore and Kuala Lumpur and explore the one of the world’s most famous temples at Angkor Wat.

 Tour Dossier Introduction